HuskyHacks/clarion/README.md

 # clarion
-The clarion call tells you if someone is logging into an AitM proxy that is proxying your M365 login page
+The clarion call tells you if someone is logging into an AitM proxy that is proxying your company's M365 login page

 ![image](https://github.com/HuskyHacks/clarion/assets/57866415/58627a15-8beb-43d5-a0f1-4172f9da8653)